njsmith/zs/doc/format.rst

 * Metadata length (``u64le``): The length of the next field:

-* Metadata (UTF-8 encoded JSON): This field allows arbitrary metadata to be attached to a ZSS file.
+* Metadata (UTF-8 encoded JSON): This field allows arbitrary metadata to be attached to a ZS file.
 The only restriction is that the encoded value must be what JSON calls an "object" (also known as a dict, hash table, etc. -- basically, the outermost characters have to be ``{}``).
 But this object can contain arbitrarily complex